ibm-cloud-docs/subnets/manage-global-ip.md

 1. Select the operation you want to perform from the overflow menu.
 You can [edit notes](/docs/subnets?topic=subnets-edit-notes-subnet-ip), [route or unroute](/docs/subnets?topic=subnets-route-global-ip-address-device) the global IP address, or [cancel the subnet](/docs/subnets?topic=subnets-canceling-subnets).

-You might notice that some entries do not have a value for **Target**, which indicates that the global IP address is not currently routed, and thus is not in service.
+You might notice that one or more of your global IP addresses do not have a value for **Target**.
+This indicates that the global IP address is not currently routed, and thus is not in service.

 ## Adding a global IP to your server
 {: #add-global-ip-server}